uptimistic/DefinitivePythonCheatsheet/README.md

 In summary, the ```abs()``` function is a built-in Python function that returns the absolute value of a number.
 It is a useful function for finding the distance of a number from zero, regardless of whether the number is positive or negative.

+---
-Below are examples of the abs() funtion :
+Below are representative use case examples of the abs() funtion :
 ---

 <table border="2">